 Generally, yes.
 Bank of America allows you to buy a car from a franchise dealer, approved independent dealer or private party.

 Can I pay my BofA mortgage online?

 Yes.
-If you have an eligible Bank of America account, you can make your mortgage payment using the Bill Pay or Transfers tab at no charge.
+If you have an eligible Bank of America account, you can make your mortgage payment using the Bill Pay or Transfers tab on your online account.
 You can also use PayPlan, which sets up automatic payments from your BofA checking or savings account.